fossunited/the-joy-of-programming/the-joy-of-programming/repeating-jp/for-loop-jp.md

     n = n + 10
 ```

-The line `n = n + 10` may look a little stange if you have never seen
+The line `n = n + 10` may look a little strange if you have never seen
 something like that before.
 It just means that, take the current value
 of `n`, add 10 to it and assign it back to variable `n`.
 So, that line
-of code increment the value of n by 10.
+of code increments the value of n by 10.

 Initializing a variable before the loop and updating it in every iteration
 of the loop is one of the common patterns used with loops.